Project Charter: it’s a term that can instill a sense of uncertainty in even the most seasoned project managers.

 Project Charter as a communications tool

-Whilst the charter document serves an important formal function for approving the project, it is also a valuable communication tool for those who undertake the project.
+Whilst the charter document serves an important formal function for approving the project, it is also a valuable communication and marketing tool for those who undertake the project.
 Because the document provides background, context, projects scope and spending authority, it can be a valuable artifact to help people who are joining the project managers team.
 It can serve as a guide to the project, explaining key elements at a high level, and helping everyone involved in the project understand the success criteria.